ConnectSDK/Connect-SDK-Cordova-Plugin/README.md

 * If the plugin doesn't load on iOS, check if the *.m files are in the project's "Compile Sources" list in "Build Phases".

+* When updating or re-adding the plugin, you may need to manually add the *.m files as well as libicu.dylib, libz.dylib, and any other missing libraries.

 ## License